brodielgress/alarmClockLetsGo/README.md

 Hello!
 Welcome to my alarm clock app, a simple alarm clock that ticks down the time until you wake up.

 **Instructions:**
+1. Clone the repository via GitHub, download the repository onto your computer, and open the folder named "alarmClockLetsGo" in a text editor.
-1. Open a terminal (either Powershell or the command prompt are recommended) and type "python app.py" to launch it.
+2. Open a terminal (either Powershell or the command prompt are recommended) and type "python app.py" to launch it.
-2. Do NOT use work_in_progress.py, nor error.txt.
+3. Do NOT use work_in_progress.py, nor error.txt.
 The former was how I tested new code out, while the latter is a record of errors.

 ## Python Features